-The Gas Transmission and Midstream (GTM) Health and Safety (H&S) Manual (Westcoast) has been compiled to provide guidance for the prevention of incidents leading to personal injury, property damage and non-compliances.
+The Gas Transmission and Midstream (GTM) Health and Safety has been compiled to provide guidance for the prevention of events leading to personal injury, property damage and non-compliances.
 While the Manual is not meant to be "all inclusive", comprehensive procedures are provided for recognized potential hazards for most work duties within Enbridge GTM (herein known as the "Company").